confio/cosmos-hd-key-derivation-spec/README.md

 ```

 As you can see for the blockchains that use an account based model instead of UTXOs, only
-one path component is valiable (`address_index`) and the differention between account and
+one path component is variable (`address_index`) and the differentiation between account and
 address does not help for those cases.
 For some chains the unused components are filled
 with zeros.
-Others follow the Stellar's model by simplifying the path to 3
+Others follow Stellar's model by simplifying the path to 3
 components<sup>2</sup>, which results in paths that do not comply with BIP44 anymore.
 This
-shows how BIP44 is used for history reasons but is not a great fit for account based
+shows how BIP44 is used for historical reasons but is not a great fit for account based
 blockchains.
 This concern is expressed in [EIP600] as follows: _Because Ethereum is based
 on account balances rather than UTXO, the hierarchy defined by BIP44 is poorly suited._